Rosario Salvatore Aitala: Early career

 Prior to becoming a judge, Aitala was a police officer.

 Judge and prosecutor

-Aitala has been a judge and a prosecutor in Milan, Trapani and Rome for three decades, specialising in criminal law cases involving the Mafia, terrorism, corruption and international crime including terrorism.
+Aitala was a judge and a prosecutor in Milan, Trapani and Rome for three decades, specialising in criminal law cases involving the Mafia, terrorism, corruption and international crime including terrorism.

 International Criminal Court judge

-On 6 December 2017, Aitala was elected as a judge of the International Criminal Court (ICC), with 84 votes in favour by states party to the Rome Statute.
+On 6 December 2017, Aitala was elected as a judge of the International Criminal Court (ICC), with 84 votes in favour by the Assembly of States Parties to the Rome Statute.
 His term as an ICC judge is from 11 March 2018 to 10 March 2027.
-He was a judge of Pre-Trial Chamber II from 2018 and was elected as its presiding judge from 2021.
-In March 2023, Russia initiated a criminal investigation against Aitala, Tomoko Akane and Sergio Gerardo Ugalde Godinez in response of an arrest warrant against its president Vladimir Putin for the unlawful deportations of Ukrainian children to Russia during the Russian-Ukrainian war.
+He became a judge of Pre-Trial Chamber II in 2018 and was elected as its presiding judge in 2021.
+In March 2023, Russia initiated a criminal investigation against Aitala, Tomoko Akane and Sergio Gerardo Ugalde Godinez in response to an arrest warrant against President Vladimir Putin for the unlawful deportations of Ukrainian children to Russia during the Russian-Ukrainian war.

+In March 2024, judge Aitala became First Vice-President of the Court, after being elected to the position by the plenary of ICC judges.